vlm-grounding/vlm-classify-and-reasoning/README.md

 This software is licensed under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0).
 You may use, modify, and redistribute it for **noncommercial** purposes (including research, personal study, and use by educational or other noncommercial organizations). **Commercial use is not permitted.**

 See [LICENSE](LICENSE) for the full terms.
-Required Notice: Copyright 2026 Qinwu Xu.
+Required Notice: Copyright 2026 vlm-grounding.